 To start investments in Malaysia for FD's, all you need to do is sign up with the respective bank.
 Just remember that you’ll need to make a minimum deposit - which can be from RM1,000 up to RM5,000 - depending on which bank you opt for.

-Other options for investments in Malaysia is property.
-According to iProperty, there are few steps involved in the due diligence process that an individual needs to go through.
+Another option for investments in Malaysia is property.
+According to iProperty, there are a few steps involved in the due diligence process that an individual needs to go through.
 They are as follows:

 |PRICE TIER||LEGAL FEE (% of property price)|

 There are many reasons why investments in Malaysia are considered a wise decision to be made.

 Having built such a strong economic foundation, Malaysia is on track to achieve its vision of becoming a high-income country.

 Its remarkable economic transformation has created a myriad of opportunities for the global business community to share the benefits.
 With the ASEAN Economic Community coming into fulfilment and Malaysia being strategically located, now is an opportune time for the greater global business community to join Malaysia’s growth story, and capitalise on its potential as a gateway to a regional market of over 600 million people with a GDP of more than US$2 trillion.